SaraSSC/CorkDefectAnalizer/INSTRUCTIONS.md

 If something isn't right, fixed it by deleting the conversions and train.csv and redo the 3 above commands on the same order (conversion→making the train.csv file→analyzing) before starting the fine tuning.

-## Fine-tuning SAM2.1
+# Fine-tuning SAM2.1

-Then run the `data_preparation.py` script to prepare the dataset for training:
+Run the `data_preparation.py` script to prepare the dataset for training:

 ```bash